Florida State Road 423: Route description

-SR 423 is signed north-south when named John Young Parkway, while as Lee Road it is signed east-west.
+SR 423 is signed north–south when named John Young Parkway, while as Lee Road it is signed east–west.

 SR 423 begins at an interchange with SR 408 and heads north towards Orange Blossom Trail.
-It then changes names to Lee Road east of Orange Blossom Trail, becoming an east-west road to its terminus at U.S. Route 17/92 just east of Interstate 4.
+It then changes names to Lee Road east of Orange Blossom Trail, becoming an east–west road to its terminus at U.S. Route 17/92 just east of Interstate 4.

 South of State Road 423's southern terminus, John Young Parkway, known as County Road 423 continues south towards I-4, the Beachline Expressway and the Central Florida GreeneWay.
-South of the Osceola-Orange county line, it is unsigned County Road 531A and continues to a single-point urban interchange with the Osceola Parkway, ending a bit north of Pleasant Hill Road near Kissimmee, where the name changes to Orange Blossom Trail heading towards Campbell and to the Osceola-Polk county line.
+South of the Osceola-Orange county line, it is unsigned County Road 531A and continues to a single-point urban interchange with Osceola Parkway, ending a bit north of Pleasant Hill Road near Kissimmee, where the name changes to Orange Blossom Trail heading towards Campbell and to the Osceola-Polk county line.
 The section from US 192 southward is also numbered US 17-92.